Network of Agroecological Agroforestry of Southern Brazil (Rede SAFAS)

-A rich diversity of experiences on Agroecological AgroForestry in Southern Brazil (SAFAS) has been continuously refined over last decades.
-This offers an excellent opportunity and pertinent priority to systematically integrate the broad range of results already available.
-In this sense the present project will broaden and deepen existing efforts to integrate experiences initiated on by the Working Group on Agroforestry of the Ecovida Agroecology Network.
+A rich diversity of experiences on Agroecological AgroForestry in Southern Brazil (SAFAS) has been continuously refined over decades.
+This offered an excellent opportunity and pertinent priority to systematically integrate the broad range of results already available.
+In this sense the present project is broadening and deepening existing efforts to integrate experiences initiated by the Working Group on Agroforestry of the Ecovida Agroecology Network.

 With this perspective the project will synthesize results (i.e. practical experiences as well as empirical-theoretical data) already obtained in diverse micro-regions in Southern Brazil on the development of agroecological agroforestry.
 Our approach is designed to enable analyses that contribute to founding the formulation, implementation and monitoring of public policies as well as grassroots action aimed at socioeconomic and agricultural development, as well as at nature conservation.
 The interdisciplinary team aims to reciprocally advance the novel theoretical understanding (scientific research component), and the adaptive refinement of productive processes and conservation practices (i.e. agroecological agroforestry practice), especially those that are fundamental to food and nutritional sovereignty, income generation and eradication of poverty.

 The actions will be developed in two phases of integrating results: